lamarquise/Cub3D/README.md

 only at the moment.

-The Makefile recompiles the libmlx and the libft as needed.
+The Makefile recompiles the libmlx, either for mac or linux and the libft as needed.

-Currently using the non dynamic version of the mlx because the dynamic version fucked things up for an unknown reason.

 Have a list of the libft functions used in this project